It’s 3am and I’m nursing my baby in the dark, and a blog post idea pops into my head.

 Inhale and exhale.
 One idea.
 And then another.
 And then another.

-Years ago, before babies and householding, when I felt like I “got paid to journal” rather than run a real business, when I got an idea I was excited about, I took action on it immediately.
+Years ago, before babies, householding, and payroll, when I felt like I “got paid to journal,” whenever I got an idea I was excited about, I took action on it immediately.

 I’d never even considered trying delayed idea initiation gratification.